ocf/ocfweb/ocfweb/docs/docs/services/mysql.md

 application to access it), you will need 4 pieces of information:

 * Database Host: mysql
-* Database Name: {your OCF username}
+* Database Name: {your OFC username}
-* Database User: {your OCF username}
+* Database User: {your OFC username}
 * Database password: {your database password}

-Note: Your database password is not the same as your OCF account password.
+Note: Your database password is not the same as your OFC account password.
 It is a randomly generated password that was created when your database was created.
-To use your OCF MySQL database with a web application, enter the above information during the application's installation process.
+To use your OFC MySQL database with a web application, enter the above information during the application's installation process.

-To connect to the OCF's MySQL server using the MySQL client on an OCF machine, simply run the command:
+To connect to the OFC's MySQL server using the MySQL client on an OFC machine, simply run the command:
 `mysql`

 This command will prompt you for your MySQL database password.